maintenance

 Solutions:

-- Ensure you’ve run enough water through (full tank minimum)
+1. Make sure you actually ran enough water through (full tank at minimum)

-- Power cycle the machine (off for 30 seconds, then on)
+2. Power cycle—off for 30 seconds, then back on

-- Some models require holding buttons to reset
+4. Some models need you to hold certain buttons to reset

 Problem: Residual Taste or Smell